Gabilan Range

-The Gabilan Range or Gabilán Range (Spanish for "sparrow hawk") are a mountain range in the inner California Coast Ranges System, located in Monterey County and San Benito County of central California.
+The Gabilan Range or Gabilán Range (Spanish for "sparrow hawk") is a mountain range in the inner California Coast Ranges System, located in Monterey County and San Benito County of central California.
 Pinnacles National Park is located in the southern section of the range.

 Geography

 The Gabilan Range trends in a northwest–southeast direction along the Monterey County and San Benito County line.
-It is bordered on the east by the Diablo Range, the San Andreas Fault, and State Route 25; and on the west by the Salinas Valley, Santa Lucia Range, and U.S. Route 101.
+It is bordered on the northeast by the San Andreas Fault, the San Benito River and State Route 25 which separate it from the Diablo Range to the east; and on the west by the Salinas Valley, the Salinas River and U.S. Route 101 which separate it from the Santa Lucia Range nearer the Pacific Coast.
 The northern limit of the Gabilan Range lies just south of Pinecate Peak and San Juan Bautista, California.
+According to the USGS GNIS, GPS coordinates for the southern border of the Gabilan Range follow Chalone Creek which enters the Salinas River east of Greenfield, California.
+Chalone Creek is the principal drainage of Pinnacles National Park.

-Fremont Peak, at 3467 ft in elevation, is the range's highest point.
+Mount Johnson (California), at 3467 ft in elevation, is the range's highest point.
 There are several other peaks also over 3000 ft in the range.

 History

 In Spanish, gavilán (gabilan is an older alternate rendering) means "sparrow hawk".
 Hawks, especially the red-tailed hawk, are common in the range.

 The Gabilan Mountains and other nearby places are mentioned in several novels by John Steinbeck, such as Of Mice and Men and East of Eden.
 In The Red Pony notably, the main character (Jody Tiflin) names his pony "Gabilan" after the mountain range.
+The mountains also appear in the 1875 memoirs of Major General William Tecumseh Sherman.

 Fremont Peak was named for John C. Frémont, an American explorer and a Captain in the U.S. Army Corps of Topographical Engineers who assessed the military value of the peak in 1846, posing a threat to the Mexican authorities.
 It is now a California State Park.